 Tallink Grupp AS's members of the Management Board and members of the Supervisory Board are defined as the Key Management Personnel.

-The Key Management Personnel's compensation was as follows:
+The Key Management Personnel's compensation was EUR 1 185 thousand (2016: EUR 1 412 thousand).
+Key Management Personnel's compensation does not include compensation of the share option programme.